kandavel/ClearGPT/README.md

 ### Current status

-TabGPT is currently an *experiment* and not available in the Chrome Web Store.
+ClearGPT is currently an *experiment* and not available in the Chrome Web Store.
 It's quite expensive to run due to the nature of the prompt.
 Contributions are welcome!

 #### Roadmap:
 - [ ] Keep the script running even when popup is closed